bigmine/bigmine17/submission.md

 <!-- Please download the file [BIGMINE2016_template.zip](BIGMINE2016_template.zip) for the LaTex template and style file (or use the package directly as [provided by JMLR](http://ctan.org/tex-archive/macros/latex/contrib/jmlr), making sure to insert the correct volume number: 53).
 Only the LaTex preparation system is supported for publication in the JMLR Workshop and Conference Proceedings series. -->

 Following KDD main conference tradition, reviews are not double-blind, and author names and affiliations should be listed.

+Note that there is no hard page limit, but it is expected that the *initial* submissions for the *workshop* will not be of excessive length.
+As a recommendation, submissions should be at least 6 pages but no longer than a regular KDD paper (equivalent 16 pages).
+Unnecessarily long papers may be judged as being unconcise.
+Accepted papers invited for consideration in the journal track should be expanded, and will be reviewed as full-length journal papers.

 The deadline for submission is: **May 26th 23:59PM**.